-Her latest project: Portraits of Autism explores the relationship and impact autistic children have within their immediate family.
-Using visual art, the intent of this new body of work is to create a platform for social awareness while opening up a discussion about available support systems and funding for both children and adults diagnosed on the Spectrum.
+Using visual art, this body of work creates a platform for social awareness while opening up a discussion about available support systems, funding and housing for both children and adults diagnosed on the Spectrum.
 Each Portrait focuses in part on relationship, connection and methods of communication.
 This ongoing series follows the process a family goes through as their autistic child becomes an adult when access to Federally mandated funding is discontinued at the age of 21.
 The focus of each portrait is to provide an emotional experience and public connection to each subject as a unique individual who is not only defined by their “disability”.